Silver City, New Mexico: Flooding

 The town had originally been designed with the streets running north to south.
-It was also built without adequate planning for storm water runoff.
+It was also built without adequate planning for stormwater runoff.
 Businesses sprang up, and people learned to deal with the inconveniences of the summer rain.
 Silver City was built with high sidewalks in the downtown area to accommodate high flood waters.
 However, uncontrolled grazing and deforestation over time in the surrounding area contributed to higher levels of runoff.
 During the night of July 21, 1895, a heavy wall of water rushed through the downtown business district, leaving a trail of destruction.
 A ditch 55 ft lower than the original street level was created in what was once known as Main Street.
 Businesses on Main Street began using their back doors on Bullard Street as main entrances and eventually, were permanently used as the new front entrances.
 To this day, the incorrect odd/even addressing conventions on the east side of Bullard Street are a reminder that the buildings were addressed on Main Street originally, not Bullard Street.
 Main Street now ends near the back of the Silver City Police Station, where the Big Ditch Park begins.

 Mimbres Mogollon remains

 The Mimbres Mogollon Indians (A.D.
 200–A.D.
 1140/50) once lived in the area, along with other prehistoric groups, including the Salado.
 Mimbres archaeological sites are located throughout Silver City and surrounding communities on federal, state, municipal, and private property.
 Collecting of Mimbres pottery by landowners and others is documented as far back as the late 1870s.
 Collecting was something that occurred during a Sunday picnic in the late 19th and early 20th centuries.
-Some individuals maintained collections that can now be seen in the Smithsonian, and other museums, who sent individuals out to acquire collections in the nearby Mimbres Valley during the early 1900s.
+Some individuals maintained collections that can now be seen in the Smithsonian and other museums, who sent individuals out to acquire collections in the nearby Mimbres Valley during the early 1900s.
 Others dug into the ancient sites and used the pottery they found for target practice—something that occurred into the 1930s according to oral histories.
-Collecting, and the looting, of Mimbres Mogollon sites did not stop with archaeological research conducted on private lands during the 1920s, 1930s, and 1970s, nor with the passage of the New Mexico "Burial Law" in 1989.
+Collecting and the looting of Mimbres Mogollon sites did not stop with archaeological research conducted on private lands during the 1920s, 1930s, and 1970s, nor with the passage of the New Mexico "Burial Law" in 1989.
 Sadly, unlawful looting continues to this day, and many prehistoric sites have been badly damaged or obliterated.